Mortgage Calculation Methodology 2026

 Freddie Mac Primary Mortgage Market Survey (PMMS)

 The PMMS has been published weekly since April 1971 and is the most widely cited source for current U.S. mortgage rates.
-The survey collects rate data from a sample of lenders nationwide for conventional conforming loans.
+Freddie Mac's current enhanced PMMS is based on loan application data submitted through Loan Product Advisor from lenders across the country, and it is published weekly on Thursdays.
 We reference the PMMS for current national average rates displayed on our rate pages and clearly attribute the data with the survey date.

 U.S. Census Bureau and Bureau of Labor Statistics